Go to file

 Architecture

-The system is designed around a client-server model, with client_ws and server_ws as the core components.
+The system is designed around a client-server model, with client_ws and server as the core components.
 The launcher is provided as a utility for orchestrating multiple server instances, each configured as an isolated "Circle" environment.

-Clients connect to a server_ws instance via WebSocket and interact with it using the JSON-RPC protocol.
+Clients connect to a server instance via WebSocket and interact with it using the JSON-RPC protocol.
 The server can be configured to require authentication, in which case the client must complete a signature-based challenge-response flow over the WebSocket connection before it can execute protected methods like play.

 For a more detailed explanation of the system's design, please see the ARCHITECTURE.md file.